 “The “Mars Group” works like this:

-Once you’d assemble your “Mars Group,” you would start listing out all of the attributes about each person that made you nominate them.
+Once you’ve assembled your “Mars Group,” you would start listing out all of the attributes about each person that made you nominate them.
 This can start the foundation for defining your values.

 3. Get All The Ideas Out There

-Now is the time to get all of the input from that brainstorming in one place.
+Now is the time to get input from that brainstorming in one place.

-If you’re compiling answers from many different interviews, you might be doing this in a spreadsheet.
+If you’re compiling answers from different interviews, you might do this in a spreadsheet.

-You could already take out the duplicates/repeated words, start grouping some words that are very similar close to each other and then you could ask everyone to pull out a sheet of paper, independently select ten values that they thought would resonate, and rank those values in order of importance to them.
-You could then compare the lists and assign point values to each value – if a value was #1 on a person’s list, it could be given 10 points; if it was #10, it could receive 1 point; and so on.
+Remove the duplicates/repeated words, start grouping some words that are very similar and close to each other, and finally, ask everyone to select ten values that resonate with them.
+They would then rank those values in order of importance to them.
+You could compare the lists and assign a point-based value system to each value – if a value was #1 on a person’s list, it could be given 10 points; if it was #10, it could receive 1 point; and so on.

-This could help with starting to create a shorter list from what is likely a large list of anywhere between 20-75 values.
+This could help with creating a shorter list from what would likely be a large list of anywhere between 20-75 values.

 Make sure to step back and take a look at your options from a different point of view.
-Anything that jumps out – for whatever reason?
+Examine anything that jumps out, and consider why it stands out.

-This is a great space to have an open conversation about what you value as an organization, especially if you have dedicated a day/weekend to this.
-General themes will ideally emerge from your lists, and you’d uncover areas of agreement and disagreement.
+This is a great time to chat about what you value as an organization, especially if you have dedicated a day/weekend to this.
+General themes will ideally emerge from your lists, and you’ll uncover areas of agreement and disagreement.

-Pro tip: If you have the opportunity to, choose a setting that is separate from your everyday work environment, so everyone is able to clear their minds and focus on the important process at hand.
+Pro tip: Choose a setting separate from your everyday work environment, so everyone can clear their minds and focus on the important process at hand.

 4. Distill and Condense